Why Email Marketing is the Most Important Online Channel

 Ultimately, good email marketing requires one thing above all else: the right personnel.
 Because only this personnel is qualified to find solutions for these complex problems and questions.

-How do we ensure that an e-mail is displayed optimally (or at least legibly) on hundreds of end devices and various e-mail programs?
+How do we ensure that an e-mail is displayed optimally (or at least legibly) on hundreds of end devices and various e-mail clients?
 How do we segment our users in the CRM?
-What content do we need for which part of the customer journey?
+What content do we need for each part of the customer journey?
 How do I run multivariate tests?
 Where does the Lead Funnel take us?
 How can we personalize the content of our email?
 How do we measure the results of our campaigns?
 And who actually writes the texts?

 Depending on the scope and size of the company, e-mail marketing can thus be turned into one or two full-time jobs.
 And this is also the reason why many companies prefer to neglect the topic.